 Two letters of reference are required and must be submitted through PharmCAS (refer to PharmCAS for instructions).
-One letter must be from a science faculty member who has taught the student or from a pre-professional committee at the applicant's academic institution.
-The second letter may be from a source of the applicant's choosing; however, letters from the following evaluators will not be counted toward the two letters of reference: friend, co-worker, teaching assistant, clergy, and politician.
+One letter must be from a science faculty member (natural sciences) who has taught the applicant or from the pre-health advising office at the applicant's academic institution.
+The letter should address the applicant's academic performance and academic potential as a future student pharmacist.
+The second letter may be from a source of the applicant's choosing; however, a letter from a pharmacist or other source who can attest to the applicant's potential as a future health care professional is highly recommended.

+Letters from the following evaluators will not be counted toward the two letters of reference: friend, co-worker, teaching assistant, clergy, and politician.
 Under no circumstances will letters from family members be accepted.
-Applicants are encouraged to choose evaluators capable of attesting to the applicant's potential as a future health care professional.